-Being charged with DWI in Texas can be a frightening experience, however having Houston DWI Lawyers by your side can help you get through this difficult time.
-You want to avoid Harris County Criminal Records and Harris County Jail following your DWI in Texas, and your Houston DWI Attorneys want to help you do that.
+Being charged with DWI in Texas can be a frightening experience, however having an experienced Houston DWI Lawyer by your side can help you get through this difficult time.
+You want to avoid Harris County Criminal Records and Harris County Jail following your DWI in Texas, and a good Houston DWI Attorney will want to help you do that.
 Perhaps you were enjoying happy hour with your friends, and really did not think you were too impaired to drive.
 Being stopped for a DWI in Texas—if it is your DWI in Texas First Offense—may leave you with a false sense of security.
 You may even believe that so long as you answer the police officer’s questions politely, you will be on your way home shortly.
 Unfortunately, this is rarely the case.
 If a police officer felt he or she had cause to pull you over on suspicion of DWI in Texas or that you have violated Texas DWI laws, then the odds are fairly high that you will soon be experiencing a Harris County Arrest for DWI in Texas.

 The officer will ask for your driver’s license and your registration, and may ask that you perform a series of Field Sobriety Tests.
 What you may not know is that not only are Field Sobriety Tests not mandatory, they are also essentially designed for you to fail.
 Those who are taking prescription medications, have an illness or medical condition, or even simply have balance issues or ear problems are highly likely to fail the field sobriety tests.
 Next, you will be asked to take a Breathalyzer Test.
 While you do not necessarily have to agree to a Breathalyzer Test, if you refuse, you could find your driver’s license privileges revoked.
 Like most people who are involved in DWI in Texas First Offense cases, you are probably wondering what lies in store for you, and what you need to do to minimize the long-term effects of your Harris County Arrest.
 You may be worried about Harris County Criminal Records, whether you will find yourself in Harris County Criminal Court, whether you will lose your job, and whether you will find yourself locked behind bars.
 You will find that while the answers to these questions depend on the circumstances of your case, a little knowledge can go a long way.